Grønsund Færgegård

 Grønsund Færgegård, situated in the northeastern corner of Falster, approximately 5 km east of Stubbekøbing, was for almost 200 years a hub for the ferries between Falster and Møn in southeastern Denmark.
 Grønsund is the name of the strait between the two islands but also the name of the locality where Grønsund Færgegård is situated.
 The main building from 1731 and a stable for travellers from 1750 were both listed in the Danish registry of protected buildings and places in 1950.
 It is now used as a privately owned holiday home.
 A stone with an inscription commemorates that Marie Grubbe lived at the site.

 History

-The site was already in the Middle Ages ysed as a hub for ferries to Møn.
+The site was already in the Middle Ages used as a hub for ferries to Møn.
 A sconce was constructed at the site during the Second Northern War in 1660 to protect the strategically important infrastructure.
-Ut was renocated in 1716 and again in 1801 in connection with the war with England.
+It was renovated in 1716 and again in 1801 in connection with the war with England.
 The small ferry harbour was also used for the shipment of timber and agricultural products.